-The Safe Campus Committee, an institutional standing committee, guides the College’s policy and procedures development, awareness campaigns, and constituent expectations concerning safe and respectful environments at all Northeast State teaching sites.
+The Safe Campus Committee, an institutional standing committee, guides the College’s policies and procedures development, awareness campaigns, and constituent expectations concerning safe and respectful environments at all Northeast State teaching sites.
 The committee is charged with meeting requirements as set forth by the Violence Against Women Reauthorization Act of 2013 (VAWA) that included the Campus Sexual Violence Elimination Act of 2013 (Campus SaVE Act).

 Northeast State strives to maintain an environment that is free of intimidation and encourages the development of students and employees to their fullest extent.
 Policy clearly states that the College will not tolerate acts or threats of acts of sexual assault, physical assault, or any type of violence.

 Northeast State provides College-wide programs that focus on campus security, personal safety, and issues related to violence.
 These programs focus on awareness, prevention strategies, risk reduction, and available options in the event of acts of violence, sexual assaults, or difficult situations.
-The annual campus safety symposium is held during the fall semester to coincide with National Campus Safety Awareness Month in September.
+The annual Campus Safety Week is held during the fall semester to coincide with National Campus Safety Awareness Month in September.

 Chief among the objectives of the Safe Northeast program is to provide students, faculty, and staff with an accessible and efficient mechanism to report Behaviors of Concern.
 Northeast State encourages all members of the college community to report behaviors of concern and take an active role in campus safety.